jarvist/HollowMountainII-2007to2012/2010/2010-Master.md

 \begin{figure*}
 \centering
 \includegraphics[width=0.9\columnwidth]{2010/2010_new_stuff_extended_extraction}
-\caption{Extended elevation of new cave discovered in \textsc{TOLMINSKA KORITA} and \textsc{PRINCE CONSORT} during 2010 Expedition.}
+\caption{Extended elevation of new cave discovered in *Tolminska Korita* and *Prince Consort Road* during 2010 Expedition.}
 \end{figure*}

 Leopard became the great focus of exploration this year.
 This lead
-(a window off \textsc{Zimmer} chamber, now a 15 m 'up' pitch) had also been originally discovered in 2001, but the drop that it led to had lain untouched since then.
+(a window off *Zimmer* chamber, now a 15 m 'up' pitch) had also been originally discovered in 2001, but the drop that it led to had lain untouched since then.

-This was partially due to its loose and muddy nature, but also that deep exploration had concentrated on good leads elsewhere (most particularly the lower Vrtnarija level accessed with the bottoming of \textsc{Big Rock}).
+This was partially due to its loose and muddy nature, but also that deep exploration had concentrated on good leads elsewhere (most particularly the lower *Vrtnarija* level accessed with the bottoming of *Big Rock*).
 This pitch
-took several sessions of rigging and gardening to successfully conquer, and is now named Cheetah (P35m), because of the sense of having cheated death that it engenders on passing \footnote{As with other loose pitches, this stabilised considerably over the next few years.}.
+took several sessions of rigging and gardening to successfully conquer, and is now named Cheetah (P35 m), because of the sense of having cheated death that it engenders on passing \footnote{As with other loose pitches, this stabilised considerably over the next few years.}.
 There are several windows off Cheetah, which are